 Just keep in mind that if you need to borrow more, it will result in a higher LTV, which may drive your interest rate higher.
 Mortgage loans typically get priced in LTV tiers, from 65-70%, 70-75%, 75-80%, and 80% or greater.

-Tip: You can also take out a second mortgage for the amount you need beyond 80% LTV to avoid mortgage insurance and keep the interest rate from creeping higher.
+Tip: You can also take out a second mortgage for the amount you need beyond 80% LTV to avoid mortgage insurance and keep the interest rate on the first mortgage from creeping higher.

 Not all home appraisals are created equal, and the same is true with appraisers.
 While they are meant to be objective, they are still influenced by the human being creating the report (unless it’s an AVM).